-Subsection (2): requires a councillor to file a written disclosure with the senior manager of the information set out in the subsection.
+Subsection (2): requires a councillor to file a written disclosure with the chief administrative officer of the information set out in the subsection.
 The disclosure of this information has three principal purposes:

-• to require the councillor to actively consider any private interests he or she has that could lead to a conflict of interest;

-- to provide transparency in the financial administration of the first nation; - to provide information to those engaged in the financial administration of the first nation to assist a councillor to avoid a conflict of interest or apparent conflict of interest.
+- to require the councillor to actively consider any private interests he or she has that could lead to a conflict of interest; - to provide transparency in the financial administration of the First Nation; - to provide information to those engaged in the financial administration of the First Nation to assist a councillor to avoid a conflict of interest or apparent conflict of interest.

-Subsection (3): requires the councillor to file these disclosures within 30 days of being elected and on April 15 of each year after that for as long as the councillor holds office and then whenever there is a material change in the information already disclosed (see Law Standard 12.5).
+Subsection (3): requires the councillor to file these disclosures within 30 days of being elected and on April 15 of each year after that for as long as the councillor holds office and then whenever there is a material change in the information already disclosed (see Law Standard 12.3).

-Subsection (4): requires the senior manager to keep a register with all the disclosures made by the councillors under this section and also disclosures of gifts as required in section 6 of the Schedule.
+Subsection (4): requires the chief administrative officer to keep a register with all the disclosures made by the councillors under this section and also disclosures of gifts as required in section 6 of the Schedule.

-Subsection (5): requires the senior manager to permit a first nation member or any person working in the financial administration system of the first nation to look at the register established under this section.
+Subsection (5): requires the chief administrative officer to permit a First Nation member or any person working in the financial administration system of the First Nation to look at the register established under this section.
 This access promotes transparency and credibility of decision-making.

-Section 6 (Gifts and benefits: sets the rules for councillors to accept a gift or benefit.
-Note that this section does not address the issue of the giving of gifts and benefits by the first nation - a subject which a first nation may wish to consider in order to ensure that its dealings with third parties cannot be challenged.
+Section 6 (Gifts and Benefits): sets the rules for councillors to accept a gift or benefit.
+Note that this section does not address the issue of the giving of gifts and benefits by the First Nation - a subject which a First Nation may wish to consider in order to ensure that its dealings with third parties cannot be challenged.

 Subsection (1): prohibits the councillor or any person whose interests are considered to be the councillor's private interests (for example his or her spouse or teenager) from accepting a gift or benefit that might be seen to be intended to influence the councillor in the performance of the councillor's functions.
 Again it is not the opinion of the councillor as to whether the gift or benefit was given to influence the councillor but rather whether it would be reasonable to assume that it was given for that purpose.
 Whether it is reasonable or not to make this assumption will depend almost entirely on the facts and circumstances.
-For example, if the gift or benefit was offered at the time the first nation was in the midst of a tender call for work or services, it would be reasonable to assume that a gift given by a tendering contractor was given in an effort to influence the councillor's decision on award of the contract.
+For example, if the gift or benefit was offered at the time the First Nation was in the midst of a tender call for work or services, it would be reasonable to assume that a gift given by a tendering contractor was given in an effort to influence the councillor's decision on award of the contract.
 Another example, if a gift or benefit was of significant value, it might be reasonable to reach the conclusion that it was given in an effort to obtain some preferential treatment from the councillor.